Pokémon Concierge: Production

 Katakami stated that there were no plans during development for Pokémon Concierge to tie into the wider Pokémon universe, with the focus being on Haru and her development, though Katakami stated they did design the environment to be feasibly capable of existing within the wider Pokémon universe.
 Pokémon battles, a major mechanic in the Pokémon video games, were excluded from the show, with the production team deciding to focus on the day-to-day life of Pokémon.
 Psyduck was decided to be a good match for Haru's personality, and other Pokémon that would feature in the series were considered after that.
 The team got insights from people who had grown up with the franchise in order to decide how the Pokémon would act and which would feature in the show.
 29 species of Pokémon were selected to appear in the show, as well as the four main human characters.
 Iku Ogawa, who produced the series, helped with making background characters, as well as several other Pokémon.
 Ogawa stated that Psyduck was the first Pokémon he created for the series.
 Psyduck was given a "dopey" form of movement, with several needless movements included in order to emphasize its personality.
 The most difficult Pokémon to design was Pikachu due to Ogawa wishing to make sure its design had no mistakes in comparison to its design in wider expanded media for the franchise.
 Pikachu's distinct negative personality in the series was decided by Ogawa, who was inspired by how dogs and other pets tended to have different individual personalities.

 In February 2024, Netflix ordered more episodes of the series, with production continuing on the series.
+The second season was released in September 2025, adding four more episodes.